 Studio and Field Light Levels

-Although most TV cameras need at least 1000 lux (about 90 FC) of light to produce good quality video in the middle of the lens f-stop range, many can produce acceptable pictures under a few foot-candles of light.
+Although most modern TV cameras need at least 600 lux of light to produce good quality video, many can produce acceptable pictures under just a few foot-candles of light.

-When color was first introduced in TV studios, 300 foot-candles (more than 3,000 lux) of light were required.
-As newer color cameras were introduced, this level kept dropping.
+When color was first introduced, 300 foot-candles (more than 3,000 lux) of light were required in TV studios.
+As more light sensitive cameras were introduced, this level kept dropping.

 Today, many on-location shoots are done with as little as 30 foot-candles (about 300 lux) of light.
 The latest generation of professional video cameras can produce good quality video under less than one foot-candle (less than 10 lux) of light.

-Although low light coupled with wide f-stops make maintaining sharp focus difficult, especially in HDTV, this maximizes selective focus and eliminates the "everything in focus" effect that some people object to in video.
+Although low light coupled with wide f-stops make maintaining sharp focus difficult, especially in HDTV, this maximizes selective focus eliminates.

 With today's sensitive video cameras you may also have to use a neutral density filter to cut down the light going through the lens and thus force a wider f-stop.